 South Everett Solar Project

 The PUD is partnering with the City of Everett on a solar project that is planned to be built in south Everett and will generate funds to assist the PUD’s Project PRIDE program, which assists income-qualified PUD customers.
-The planned solar array will have a capacity of 375 kilowatts, generating enough electricity to power approximately 40 homes.
+The planned solar array will have a capacity of 375 kilowatts, generating enough electricity to power approximately 30 homes in a year.

 Instead of selling energy units to customers like the PUD’s first Community Solar project in Arlington, the funds generated by this solar array will be donated to Project PRIDE, which is administered by St. Vincent de Paul.
 Project PRIDE, which provides one-time grants for families and individuals who need help paying their energy bills, helped more than 600 customers in 2021.